JaredXie/Early-Childhood-Teacher-Library/Toddler.md

 Ending
 - [See you later alligator (30s)](https://www.youtube.com/shorts/dFv8YManxZk)

-> Lyrics:

-> See you later alligator

-> In a while crocodile

-Give a hug ladybug

-Blow a kiss jellyfish

-See you soon big baboon

-Out the door dinosaur

-Take care polar bear

-Wave goodbye butterfly
+> Lyrics: See you later alligator, In a while crocodile, Give a hug ladybug, Blow a kiss jellyfish, See you soon big baboon, Out the door dinosaur, Take care polar bear, Wave goodbye butterfly.
 Group time is finished.
 Now we are going to play/do our activity

 ---